MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 - Teams mobile clients (iOS and Android)
 - Teams IP phones

-The Teams web client and Skype for Business clients aren't supported.
+The Teams web client is not supported.

 ### Capabilities not supported by Location-Based Routing

-Location-Based Routing doesn't apply to the following types of interactions.
-Location-Based Routing isn't enforced when Teams endpoints interact with PSTN endpoints in the following scenarios:
+Location-Based Routing doesn't apply to the following interactions:

-- Call park or retrieval of PSTN calls through Call Park

-- An on-premises Skype for Business user or a Skype for Business Online user calls a Teams user
+- An on-premises Skype for Business user calls a Teams user

 ## Related articles